kawangwong/handtracking_mouse/README.md

 Once the software captures the landmarks, it input the data into another library call [pyautogui](https://pyautogui.readthedocs.io/en/latest/), which will tell the computer where to move the cursor relative to the location it is currently in.

+Last, a function for clicking was written in using a library called [keyboard](https://pypi.org/project/keyboard/)

 See demo [here](https://github.com/kawangwong/handtracking_mouse/blob/main/demo.mp4) Download button is on the right.

 <h2>Use case scenario</h2>